 Next, let’s look at each of these areas in greater detail.

-The base price of your printer is one of the expenses that make up your true cost of printing.
+The base price of your printer is one of the expenses that makes up your true cost of printing.
 This expense may be in the form of an initial purchase price, lease payment or cost-per-page contract.
 Your accounting department and your print provider will have this information.

 Service and Maintenance

-Printer repair and service is inevitable, and your true cost of printing should reflect that.
+Regardless, some level of printer repair and service is inevitable, and your true cost of printing should reflect that.
 Repairs and service can be performed by a number of people:

 - Your employee(s)